Oracle software

 How to use Oracle E-Business Suite?

-To use Oracle E-Business Suite, start by defining your business processes, then configure the suite to match those processes.
-Training for users is essential, as is setting up role-based access.
-Utilize Oracle’s documentation and support for guidance and troubleshooting.
+To use Oracle E-Business Suite, start by defining your business processes and configuring the suite to match those processes.
+User training and setting up role-based access are essential.
+Oracle’s documentation and support provide guidance and troubleshooting.

 Additional FAQs.